 Components of Differentiation Readiness Interest Learning Strategy/ Style Environment (Affective) A teacher of Grades 2 and 3 watches students for signs of weariness as she recaps the findings from a field trip to explore plants and animals in the community, from which they returned a few minutes before.
 It was clear that students needed some time to relax before the question and answer review.
-Grade 2 will be engaged in a musical exercise to refocus their attention, while grade 3 will complete a reflective worksheet on the field trip. at their assignments and class work, and are always striving for success.
-Each time a male student completed In a small class with students of Grades 2 and 3, a student who shows signs of hyperactivity is allowed to move from one interest corner to another when completing seatwork, and often given added responsibilities.
-He is also allowed to sit in two designated seats during whole-class lessons.
+Grade 2 will be engaged in a musical exercise to refocus their attention, while grade 3 will complete a reflective worksheet on the field trip.
+A teacher of Grades 2 and 3 wants to reward students who persevere at their assignments and class work, and are always striving for success.
+Each time a male student completed a task he was rewarded with 10 minutes of free play on the tablet computer, while the fe- male students were re- warded with colourful rosette or 10 minutes in the dress up corner.
+In a small class with students of Grades 2 and 3, a student who shows signs of hyperactivity is allowed to move from one interest corner to another when completing seatwork, and often given added responsibilities.
+He is also allowed to sit in two designated seats during whole- class lessons.